makrai/notes/futrell-2501-linguists-stopped-worrying.md

 ## 4.4 What the inductive biases of LMs can tell us about lang

-* Kallini+ (2024) refute the claim that neural LMs can learn any language, including unnatural ones, equally well (Bolhuis+ 2024).
+* Kallini+ (2024) refute the claim that neural LMs can learn any lang, including unnatural ones, equally well (Bolhuis+ 2024).
-  * They compare the learning curves for the GPT-2 architecture trained on language modeling on English text against models trained on various transformations of the English text, designed to create languages
+  * They compare the learning curves for the GPT-2 architecture trained on LMing on English text against models trained on various transformations of the English text, designed to create langs
     * intuitively ‘impossible’, but which still have the same level of overall predictability as the original English text.
 For
     * eg a deterministic shuffling function to the tokens of English text,
       * extraordinarily complex but deterministic word order rules that violate all known formal characterizations of syntax, and another
     * eg2 a new agreement marker that must appear exactly 4 tokens away from a verb, also an unnatural pattern.
   * the model learns from real English text consistently faster than these (see also Mitchell and Bowers, 2020; Yang+ 2025; Xu+ 2025; Ziv+ 2025)
-* ie Transformers have inductive biases that align with human language.
+* ie Transformers have inductive biases that align with human lang.
 However,
-  * the major determinant of inductive biases in LM is not that they are restricted to a particular formal language class, as might be expected from the generative linguistics paradigm.
+  * the major determinant of inductive biases in LM is not that they are restricted to a particular formal lang class, as might be expected from the generative lings paradigm.
 In fact,
-  * in terms of formal expressivity, it seems that Transformers are mismatched with the usual formal language classes used to characterize language.
+  * in terms of formal expressivity, it seems that Transformers are mismatched with the usual formal lang classes used to characterize lang.
-  * human language is sometimes characterized using (extensions of) the Chomsky–Schützenberger hierarchy (Chomsky and Schützenberger, 1963;
+  * human lang is sometimes characterized using (extensions of) the Chomsky–Schützenberger hierarchy (Chomsky and Schützenberger, 1963;
     Vijay-Shanker+ 1987; Weir, 1988), which encompasses well-known classes such
     * Vijay-Shanker, K., Weir, D. J., and Joshi, A. K. (ACL 1987).
       Characterizing structural descriptions produced by ... gramm formalisms.
-* formal language classes defined by circuit complexity (Merrill+ 2022; Strobl+ 2024; Merrill+ 2024),
+* formal lang classes defined by circuit complexity (Merrill+ 2022; Strobl+ 2024; Merrill+ 2024),
   * inhabited by
     * Transformers as they are currently applied (and other recently successful
     * State Space Models as well: Gu and Dao, 2024) seem to inhabit
-  * a formal language hierarchy which is orthogonal to the Chomsky– Schützenberger hierarchy.
+  * a formal lang hierarchy which is orthogonal to the Chomsky– Schützenberger hierarchy.
 13 To the extent that
     * also been used to characterize the computational capacity of biologically realistic populations of neurons (Maass, 1997; Maass and Markram, 2004).